 im using mayavi view to show the data, and numpy to do some calculation, so best way to get all that is get pythonxy instead of python 2.7.2 and make sure to select ETS on the packge list on installtion.

 Give a Shout Out

 Auto Leveling Platform by atntias is licensed under the Creative Commons - Attribution license.

-We're sure atntias would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure atntias would love to see what you've printed.
+Please document your print and share a Make with the community.